d-nabokov/DForacle_true_potential/README.md

 ### Generating the database

 In `database_10000_512` and `database_10000_768` we provide a database with 10000 random balanced full rotation encodings for Kyber512 and Kyber768, resp.
 In `kyber_ldpc.py` we explicitly list which encodings should be taken (and what additional nega-cyclic shift should be applied to each of them) for getting good multibit encoding.
-To generate this database and multibit encoding, run:
+To generate a database like this together with a multibit encoding, run:
 ```
 python kyber_base_encoding.py
 ```